UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 #### Goals and/or tasks that were planned but not met/completed:

 - **Admin Dashboard**

   Initially planned to create a dashboard for administrators to view user form submissions and track order data, but was deprioritized due to time      constraints and focus on user-facing features.

 - **Payment Processing Integration**

   Planned to begin integration with a payment gateway; however, this was postponed to a future sprint to prioritize checklist personalization,   account management, and order tracking.

 - **Mobile Responsiveness Improvements**

-While some UI components were tested on smaller screens, full mobile optimization was not completed and will be addressed in a future design-focused sprint.
+  While some UI components were tested on smaller screens, full mobile optimization was not completed and will be addressed in a future design- focused sprint.

 ## Meeting Highlights